Plesac solid for 7, Indians hand Royals seventh loss in row

-Plesac (3-1) gave up a hit in each of the first seven innings, including Adalberto Modesi’s 458-foot homer in the seventh, but came up with big pitches over seven innings.
+Plesac (3-1) gave up a hit in each of the first seven innings, including Adalberto Mondesi’s 458-foot homer in the seventh, but came up with big pitches over seven innings.

+In 13 innings over two starts since coming back, Plesac has allowed just two runs and not given up a walk with 10 strikeouts.

+“Two wins, that’s all you can ask for,” said Plesac, who improved to 5-0 in six career starts against Kansas City.

+Plesac was being counted on by the Indians before his off-field misstep, and interim manager Sandy Alomar Jar. said the 25-year-old has come back just as focused.

+“He’s the same guy,” Alomar said.
+“Same kid with more discipline.
+He’s the same pitcher.
+He’s always been a motivated kid.
+He goes to the mound to win and to compete.
+I didn’t see any change prior or after.
+He seemed to me like the same pitcher.”

-Brad Hand struck out the side in the ninth for his 12th save in as many tries.
+Indians closer Brad Hand struck out the side in the ninth for his major league-leading 12th save in as many tries.

-Tyler Naquin had two RBIs for the Indians against Brad Keller (3-2), who hung around until the seventh.
+Tyler Naquin had two RBIs for the Indians against Brad Keller (3-2), who hung around until the seventh and had some unlucky breaks on some grounders that found holes for Cleveland.

+“Probably the most frustrating outing of my life,” Keller said.
+“Some days baseball works that way, and the ball doesn’t bounce your way.
+It seems like I made pitches when I had to and it just squeaked through the infield or whatever.
+Just one of those days.”

-Cleveland is 21-2 when scoring at least three runs, a trend All-Star Francisco Lindor dismissed before the game.
+The Indians are 21-2 when scoring at least three runs, a trend All-Star Francisco Lindor dismissed before the game.

 “I’m not a stat guy,” he said.
 “I could care less about stats.
 As long as I go win and I do my thing to help the team win that day, I’ll be fine.”